mantidproject/mantid/docs/source/concepts/SampleEnvironment.rst

 is used to reference the material when defining a container or component.

 The other attributes define the properties of the material.
-The allowed attributes map to the arguments of a similar name on the :ref:`algm-SetSampleMaterial-v1` algorithm
+The allowed attributes map to the arguments of a similar name on the :ref:`SetSampleMaterial <algm-SetSampleMaterial>` algorithm

 - formula
 - atomicnumber